vissense/vissense/README.md

 ### VisSense.VisMon(visobj, [, options])

+A monitor object lets you observe an element over a period of time.
+It emits certain events you can subscribe to, and it can be extended with custom logic.

 Object constructor.
 Options:

 - `strategy` a strategy (or array of strategies) for observing the element.
 VisSense comes with two predefined strategies.
 See below.